On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in

 - Hospes Palau de La Mar: Situated on the northern edge of Eixample, this boutique-style hotel offers elegant rooms with marble bathrooms.
 Treat yourself to a relaxing sauna or Turkish bath before exploring the rest of the city.

 - Hotel NH Collection Colon Valencia: Located on the border of Eixample and Old Town, this luxury boutique hotel is a convenient place to rest your head during your stay in Valencia.
 It’s also a charming little hotel with friendly staff that can help give you directions or recommendations.

 - Hotel Dimar: Staying at this hotel places you next to the old riverbed and on one of the main thoroughfares in Valencia.
 Whether you travel on foot or via public transport, you should have no problem reaching any part of Valencia from this hotel.

 - Hotel Petit Palace Ruzafa: In the middle of the Ruzafa neighbourhood, this mid-range hotel is a little more affordable, yet still close to the main attractions.
 You’re also close to the best shops, cafes, and bars in the neighbourhood.

-✔ Best neighbourhood to stay to get away from tourists
+✔ Best neighbourhood to stay in Valencia to get away from tourists